-DATES: Effective 12:01 a.m.
-Pacific Daylight Time (PDT), June 1, 2024, through 11:59 p.m.
-PDT, August 31, 2024.

-FOR FURTHER INFORMATION CONTACT:

-Chris Fanning, West Coast Region (WCR), NMFS, (562) 980-4198, chris.fanning@noaa.gov.
+DATES: Effective 12:01 a.m., Pacific Daylight Time, on August 1, 2024.
+FOR FURTHER INFORMATION CONTACT: Chris Fanning, West Coast Region (WCR), NMFS, (562) 980-4198.

+chris.fanning@noaa.gov.

 SUPPLEMENTARY INFORMATION: The DGN fishery is managed under the Fishery Management Plan for U.S. West Coast Fisheries for Highly Migratory Species (50 CFR part 660, subpart K) and occurs off the coast of California.
-NMFS regulations state that "No person may fish with, set, or haul back drift gillnet gear in U.S. waters of the Pacific Ocean east of the 120° W meridian from June 1 through August 31 during a forecasted, or occurring, El Niño event off the coast of southern California" (50 CFR 660.713(c)(2)).
-This area, which corresponds to the Southern California Bight (SCB), is referred to in the regulations as the "Pacific loggerhead conservation area.'
+NMFS regulations state that "no person may fish with, set, or haul back drift gillnet gear in U.S. waters of the Pacific Ocean east of the 120° W meridian from June 1 through August 31 during a forecasted, or occurring, El Niño event off the coast of southern California" (50 CFR 660.713(c)(2)).
+This area, which overlaps with the SCB, is referred to in the regulations as the "Pacific loggerhead conservation area" or "LČA."

-Under 50 CFR 660.713(c)(2)(ii), the AA is to rely on information developed by NOAA offices (the Climate Prediction Center (CPC) and the West Coast Office of the Coast Watch program) to make the determination that an El Niño event is forecasted or occurring off southern California.
-The AA is to use monthly sea surface temperature (SST) charts to determine whether there are warmer-than-normal SSTs off southern California "during the months prior to the closure months for years in which an El Niño event has been declared" by the CPC.
+Under 50 CFR 660.713(c)(2)(ii), the Assistant Administrator (AA) is to rely on information developed by NOAA offices (the CPC and the West Coast Office of the Coast Watch program) to make the determination that an El Niño event is forecasted or occurring off southern California.
+The AA is to use monthly SST charts to determine whether there are warmer-than-normal SSTs off southern California "during the months prior to the closure months for vears in which an El Niño event has been declared" by the CPC.
 Specifically, the AA is to use SST data from the second and third months prior to the month of closure.
-To make a determination for a closure to begin in June, the AA is using data from March and April.
+Thus, to make a determination for a closure to begin in June, the AA used data from March and April.